-These fine organizations make what we do possible.
+Many fine organizations and individuals make what we do possible.
 Please show your support to these amazing sponsors and thank them for their commitment to College Park Athletics Boosters.
-Interested in becoming a sponsor?
-Click here to learn more about our current options.

 Young people learn a great deal from their participation in interscholastic athletics.
 Lessons in sportsmanship, teamwork, competition and how to win and lose gracefully are an integral part of each team in our athletic program.
 Athletics play an important part, too, in helping the individual student develop a healthy self-concept as well as a healthy body.
 Athletic competition adds to our school spirit and helps all students – spectators as well as participants – develop pride in their school and maximize individual potential.